sprakash57/create-react-saga/stories.md

 1. `main.js`

-This is where you tell storybook to find your stories and what addons you want to include.
+This is where you tell Storybook to find your stories and what add-ons you want to include.
 Yes!!
-Sotrybook comes with its own add-ons ecosystem.
+Storybook comes with its own add-ons ecosystem.
 You will find more over <a href="https://storybook.js.org/addons/" target="_blank">here</a>.

 ```
 module.exports = {